varya/steroids/_posts/android/2013-06-11-loading-png.markdown

 When a new `steroids.views.WebView` is pushed to the layer stack with `steroids.layers.push`, the push animation starts instantly.
 However, since the new WebView won't be instantly available, Steroids first shows a special loading view.
 After the new WebView fires the `DOMContentLoaded` event, the loading view smoothly fades away and reveals the WebView underneath.

-On iOS, the loading view is a `steroids.views.WebView` that always shows the `www/loading.html` document.
-It is loaded into memory at app start, so it is always instantly available.
-You can modify and style `loading.html` like any other HTML document.
-It stays in the memory and alive in the background, continuing to execute JavaScript, animate CSS etc.

-To disble the loading view, simply remove the `loading.html` file.
-Note that without the file, the push animation for a new `WebView` will start only after the `DOMContentLoaded` event has fired, which can lead to noticable unresponsiveness.
+On Android, the loading view is a static PNG image that is scaled proportionally until it hits either edges of the screen, and then centered.
+The remaining space is filled with a solid color, defined in `config/application.coffee`:

+{% highlight javascript %}
+steroids.config.loadingScreen.tintColor = "#262626"
+{% endhighlight %}

+You can modify the loading view by replacing the file at `www/loading.png` with your own file and changing the loading screen color.

+Note that without a file at `www/loading.png`, a default loading view will be shown.
+Disabling the loading view altogether is currently unsupported in Android.

 ## Removing the loading screen manually